cloudera-labs/cloudera.exe/roles/prereq_atlas/README.md

 Set up for Atlas

-This role prepares a host for Atlas usage by creating a dedicated system user and group named `atlas`.
+This role prepares a host for Apache Atlas usage by creating a dedicated system user and group named `atlas`.
 This user is essential for running Atlas processes with appropriate permissions and isolation within a Hadoop environment.

 The role will:
 - Create the `atlas` system user and group.